 Please keep the Executive Director informed of your progress.
 Once you’ve notified him or her of your desire to start a Wild Ones chapter, the Executive Director will want to know what you’d like to call your “seedling” chapter and if you’d like your name listed as a contact person in our Wild Ones Journal.
 We can also send posters for you to use to announce your organizational meetings, and we can contact partner-at-large (PAL) members in your area to let them know of your campaign.
 As you meet with people and they become members of Wild Ones, you will receive a regular membership report with their names and contact information.
 It will be necessary for you to let the Executive Director know to whom to send the information.

 We will list your chapter name, location and basic contact information under the Chapter listing on the national website so potential members can contact you directly.
 We will also set up a sub-domain URL where you can create your custom website once you have a webmaster.
 Your website will have the look and feel of the national website so that visitors will recognize that you are part of a highly recognized national organization.
 Easy to use templates, which were created by a professional web designer in WordPress, are provided.
 Your webmaster does not have to be an expert in order to create and maintain your web pages.
 We will help you get started.

 To charter your seedling chapter you must have 10 paid memberships, commitments for the four officer positions and a planned schedule of 12 educational activities for the first year.

-As you establish your board, let the Executive Director know and she can make arrangements for you to access the Chapter Guidebook which will answer all your questions and more about a functioning Wild Ones chapter.
+As you establish your board, let the Executive Director know and he or she can make arrangements for you to access the Chapter Guidebook, which will answer all your questions and more about a functioning Wild Ones chapter.

 Please feel free to contact the Executive Director if you have any questions about the materials or procedures.